hawtio/hawtio/DEVELOPERS.md

 ### Handy AngularJS debugging tip

-* open the JavaScript console and select the _Console_ tab so you can type expressions into the shell.
+Open the JavaScript console and select the _Console_ tab so you can type expressions into the shell.
-* select part of the DOM of the scope you want to investigate
-* right click and select _Inspect Element_
+Select part of the DOM of the scope you want to investigate Right click and select _Inspect Element_
-* now in the console type the following
+In the console type the following

     s = angular.element($0).scope()